microsoft/FHIR-Converter/README.md

 The converter comes with a few ready-to-use templates.
 If needed, you can create a new template, or modify existing templates to meet your specific conversion requirements.

 FHIR Converter with DotLiquid engine transforms the input data into FHIR bundles that are persisted to a FHIR server.
-The converter is integrated into both [Azure Health Data Services](https://azure.microsoft.com/en-us/services/health-data-services/#overview) and [Azure API for FHIR](https://docs.microsoft.com/azure/healthcare-apis/azure-api-for-fhir/), as well as in the open-source [FHIR Server](https://github.com/microsoft/fhir-server) as a [`$convert-data`] #using-convert-data-in-fhir-server) operation.
+The converter is integrated into both [Azure Health Data Services](https://azure.microsoft.com/en-us/services/health-data-services/#overview) and [Azure API for FHIR](https://docs.microsoft.com/azure/healthcare-apis/azure-api-for-fhir/), as well as in the open-source [FHIR Server](https://github.com/microsoft/fhir-server) as a [`$convert-data`](#using-convert-data-in-fhir-server) operation.
 It is also available as a [command line tool](#using-command-line-tool).

 NOTE: **FHIR STU3 to R4** conversion is only available in the open-source [FHIR Server](https://github.com/microsoft/fhir-server) as a [`$convert-data`](#using-convert-data-in-fhir-server) operation.
 It is also available as a [command line tool](#using-command-line-tool).